mirror/dd-wrt/src/router/curl/docs/cmdline-opts/proxy-cert-type.md

 Set type of the provided client certificate when using HTTPS proxy.
 PEM, DER, ENG, PROV and P12 are recognized types.

-The default type depends on the TLS backend and is usually PEM, however for Secure Transport and Schannel it is P12.
+The default type depends on the TLS backend and is usually PEM.
+For Schannel it is P12.
 If --proxy-cert is a pkcs11: URI then ENG or PROV is the default type (depending on OpenSSL version).

 Equivalent to --cert-type but used in HTTPS proxy context.